mdavydov/ComputerVisionCourse/hw2022/Module4Task.md

  (10%) 1.3 Compare results from 1.1 and 1.2 and write a conclusion.
 Choose which camera calibrartion matrix to use.

 ## Task 2.
-3D Reconstruction
+Fundamental matrices and epipolar lines

  (10%) 2.1 Take 2 photos of UCU building (or some other building) with your smartphone.
 Undistort them.

  (10%) 2.2 Choose 8 matching points liying on the same plane (for example front plane of the building).
-Find fundamental matrix and visualize epipoles using this set of points.
+Find fundamental matrix and visualize epipolar lines and epipoles using this set of points.

- (10%) 2.3 Choose 8 matching points NOT liying on the same plane ().
-Find fundamental matrix and visualize epipoles using this set of points.
+ (10%) 2.3 Choose 8 matching points NOT liying on the same plane (take them from different sides of building, for example 4 from one side and 4 from another).
+Find fundamental matrix and visualize epipolar lines and epipoles using this set of points.

+ (10%) 2.4 Find essential matrix using 5-points method.
+Calculate fundamental matrix using essential matrix and camera calibration matrices.
+Visualize epipolar lines and epipoles using this method

+ (10%) 2.5 Compare results from 2.2 and 2.3 and write a conclusion.
+Choose which fundamental matrix to use

+## Task 3.
+3D reconstruction

+ (10%) 3.1 Reconstruct 3D shape of the building using 2 cameras reconstuction method

+ (10%) 3.2 Reconstruct 3D shape of the building using reconstuction from 3 cameras

+ () 3.3 Visualize obtained result in 3D (use 360 video render)

    2.4 Find 8 or more good point pairs on every image pair
    - The points should not lie on the same plane